mcuringa/think-js/strings.md

 [Check out this function on repl.it](https://repl.it/@mcuringa/remove-vowels)

 This short function uses several of the techniques and patterns we have previously seen.
-We use a finite `for` loop up up to `s.length` to traverse the string.
+We use a finite `for` loop to iterate up to `s.length` to traverse the string.
 We convert `c` to lowercase for the comparison where we test for inclusion in `vowels`.
 We create an empty string, `sansVowels` that accumulates the non-vowel characters that we find.